core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='registration' title="Registration">

 		<t>
 		After discovering the location of an RD, an end-point MAY register its resources to the RD's registration interface.
 This interface accepts a POST from an end-point containing the list of resources to be added to the directory as the message payload in the CoRE Link Format along with query string parameters indicating the name of the end-point, an optional node identifier and the lifetime of the registration.
+The end-point name is formed by concatenating the Host and Instance parameters included with the registration.
+All parameters of the registration are optional.
+In the absense of a Host parameter, the RD will generate a unique one on behalf of the end-point.
 The RD then creates a new resource or updates an existing resource in the RD and returns its location.
 An end-point MUST use that location when refreshing registrations using this interface.
 End-point resources in the RD are kept active for the period indicated by the lifetime parameter.
 The end-point is reponsible for refreshing the entry within this period using either the registration or update interface.
 		</t>

         <t>The registration interface is specified as follows: